 This doesn’t mean conceding to their every desire.
 While that can make the tears go away, actively helping your child develop coping strategies is much more beneficial.
 It helps them develop their resilience in the face of adversity (even if the adversity is only wanting to bring more stuffed animals on a car ride).
 If they develop the skills to handle minor disappointments and struggles, preventable or not, they will be better equipped to face more difficult situations and let downs.

 This isn’t to say that we should intentionally put our kids in situations that are going to piss them off, but if we do it unintentionally, our kids are better served by our guidance than our backpedaling.

 If this kind of work is your thing, you’re going to want to check out our new membership community, Compass Rose.
 Compass Rose is a community of support, guidance, and healing for parents ready to do the inner work of parenting.
-You can become a founding member through January 9th — visit the Community page to enroll.
+Membership will open again in March — visit the Community page to join the wait list.